Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 The requirements when unstaking are:

-* Minimum value to unstake — 1BNB.
+* Minimum value to unstake — 1 BNB.

 * Maximum value to stake — up to the initial stake+accumulated rewards.